elixir-cloud-aai/openapi-test-runner/docs/test_structure.md

 The following checks are implemented on it.

  - If job contains a request body -
      1. JSON validation - This checks if the request body is in proper JSON format and parseable
      2. Request body schema validation - The request body is compared against the model to verify its conformance.

  - The response validation includes -
      1. Status validation - The response HTTP status is validated against the HTTP status defined in the YAML test file
      2. Logical response validation - The response body is compared against the model to verify its conformance.
      3. Functional response validation - The response is validated to assess the TES server functionality.
         It verifies that the cloud features such as S3 storage work as intended.
 (This feature is in works and will be completed soon)

  - Polling validations -
 While monitoring the task status in case of Create/Cancel task, the request is polled at the user-provided interval
      1. Task status validation - It verifies that the returned task status is appropriate depending on whether its Create/Cancel task.
      2. Timeout - If the polling timeout limit is exceeded, a Timeout Exception is thrown.

+ - Filter validations (Optional) -
+The suite offers an API data validation based on specific API data path and filter value.
+If no filtered data is found, then `TestFailureException` is thrown.

 ## Step 5 - Summary and Report Generation